NatashaKRS/course-portfolio/model_data_sheet.md

 - What other tasks could the dataset be used for?

-If the results were compelling enough, one could in theory expand the scope of the the model suggested by the Kaggle competition and use the dataset to build a model that actually automatically marks essays based on their typing logs.
+If the results were compelling enough, one could in theory expand the scope of the model suggested by the Kaggle competition and use the dataset to build a model that actually automatically marks essays based on their typing logs.

 - Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
 For example, is there anything that a dataset consumer might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other risks or harms (e.g., legal risks, financial harms)?
 If so, please provide a description.
 Is there anything a dataset consumer could do to mitigate these risks or harms?
 No

 - Are there tasks for which the dataset should not be used?
 If so, please provide a description.

-It would be dangerous to use this dataset to build anything other than a general predictive tool, i.e. to build a model as discussed above that would actually provide an official mark for essays in a course or exam setting.
+It would be inappropriate to use this dataset to build anything other than a general predictive tool, i.e. to build a model as discussed above that would actually provide an official mark for essays in a course or exam setting.

 ## Distribution